mariasaavedra/mariasaavedra.github.io/content/posts/auth0-safari-webkit-issue.md

 ## Introduction

-I recently came a cross a time-consuming bug on a new application.
+I recently came across a time-consuming bug on a new application.
 The issue, authentication operated perfectly on Chrome (Desktop), yet authentication was completely broken on Chrome/iOS.
 This issue was compounded by the fact that the issue was not limited to Chrome, but also affected Firefox and Safari on iOS.

 ### The Problem: Inconsistent Authentication